 Vegan butter milk

-To achieve the soft cake texture, I used vegan butter milk in this vegan chocolate sheet cake recipe.
-So what is butter milk?
-Butter milk is essentially a fermented milk which has a tangy taste to it.
+To achieve the soft cake texture, I used vegan buttermilk.
+So what is buttermilk?
+It’ss essentially fermented milk which has a tangy taste to it.
 This tanginess which comes from acid apparently helps relax the gluten development in the batter, thus creating a softer and fluffier cake.

-But we cannot wait for our plant milk to ferment to use in this vegan chocolate sheet cake!
-So here is a quick way to make vegan butter milk.
+But we cannot wait for our plant milk to ferment to use!
+So here is a quick way to make vegan buttermilk.

-Mix any of the following plant milks – soy, almond, oat or coconut – with a little bit of either lemon juice or apple cider vinegar and set aside.
+Mix any of the following plant milk – soy, almond, oat or coconut – with a little bit of either lemon juice or apple cider vinegar and set aside.
 Boom!
-Then you a have perfectly tangy, vegan butter milk that can be used in any recipes that call for butter milk.
+Then you have perfectly tangy, vegan buttermilk that can be used in any recipes that call for buttermilk.

 I usually go for the combination of soy milk and apple cider vinegar as I feel they make the best vegan butter milk.

 I made this lovely, chocolatey, vegan soy chocolate whipping cream to go with this vegan chocolate sheet cake.
 Don’t they look perfect together?!